 Measuring the ROI of Virtual Play

-Measuring morale and cohesion is harder than counting revenue, but you need to do it to justify the time.
-Use a combination of feedback and data.
+Measuring morale and cohesion is harder than counting revenue, but it's necessary to justify the time.
+Use a mix of feedback and data.

 The 3-Point Morale Audit